 Enters a case note confirming that a CCH was requested using the procedure indicated and why it was requested.
 Any RHW case note topic may be used, but "CCH Request" must be included in the Add to Topic section of the case note.

-After the CCH results are received, discusses the implications of the results with the customer.
+After the CCH results are received, the VR counselor is only allowed to discuss the implications of the fingerprint-based CCH search results with the customer.
+If a name-based CCH search reveals any result, to clear any possible misidentification, the VR counselor contacts the state office point of contacts to obtain a fingerprint-based CCH search.

 Documents how the implications of the CCH affect the selection of the vocational goal.
 Do not cut and paste or otherwise include the specific details obtained from the CCS, for example, the dates and types of convictions, in the case note.